kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 suitable to express queries for a variety of standard data analytics tasks, it is arguably not as suitable when it comes to expressing queries with recursive joins or those that describe complex patterns — they are expressed more naturally as paths or graph patterns.
-Graph queries in a well-designed GDBMS like Kùzu contain [specialized syntaxes](https://en.wikipedia.org/wiki/Kleene_star) and operators for these types of query workloads.
+Graph queries in a well-designed GDBMS like Kuzu contain [specialized syntaxes](https://en.wikipedia.org/wiki/Kleene_star) and operators for these types of query workloads.

 For a much more detailed description on the benefits of graph modeling and GDBMSs, see our earlier